JuusoVe/brew-swap/README.md

 Fully automated with [Github Actions](https://github.com/features/actions):

-On pushes/merges to main:
+On all pull requests:
 - Install, lint and build front-end.
-Move build folder to back-end to be served via Express.
+Move build folder to back-end to be served via Express for tests.
 - Install, lint, build and start back-end in test mode (with static front-end included)
 - Run full e2e tests with [Cypress](https://www.cypress.io/)

+On pushes/merges to main:
-- Deploy to [Heroku](https://www.heroku.com) staging.
+- Deploy back-end to [Heroku](https://www.heroku.com).
 Revert to previous version on fail.
-- Run simple tests on staging with [Cypress](https://www.cypress.io/)
-- Deploy to [Heroku](https://www.heroku.com) live.
+- Deploy front-end to [Azure Static Web Apps](https://azure.microsoft.com/en-us/services/app-service/static/)live.
 Revert to previous version on fail.
 - Bump version on success

 [pipeline.yml](/github/workflows/pipeline.yml) for full details